dgzlopes/python-liftbridge/README.md

 # Create a Liftbridge client.
 client = Lift(ip_address='localhost:9292', timeout=5)

-# Create a stream attached to the NATS subject "foo" with name "foo-stream".
+# Create a stream attached to the NATS subject "foo" with the name "foo-stream".
 try:
     client.create_stream(Stream(subject='foo', name='foo-stream'))
 except ErrStreamExists:
     print('This stream already exists!')

-# Publish a message to stream with name "foo-stream".
+# Publish a message to the stream with the name "foo-stream".
 client.publish(Message(value='hello', stream='foo-stream'))

 # Subscribe to the stream starting from the beginning.